nombac/optab/database/README.md

 > ### Notes
 > - Retain the current directory structure, as Optab relies on relative path references.
 > - We recommend starting with the HITRAN/HITEMP database for molecular line lists, as the Exomol database's extensive size may be overwhelming for initial exploration.
 > - Please be aware that the scripts provided for downloading the databases may become obsolete if there are changes in the database formats.
-If you encounter such issues, kindly inform the author.
+If you encounter such issues, kindly inform the author (shirose@jamstec.go.jp).
 ---
 ### `h5/`
 - This directory serves as the repository for HDF5-formatted files created for `optab``.